Magnugiga and Drew

 (Regretfully though understandably, they did not make a full-sized version of Torque’s Magnuvisor gun, only Dragon Knight’s Dragvisor.
 So, when I get the Dragvisor, I will demonstrate the Guard Vent card then.)

 The only reason you want to buy this set is because the Contract Beast can interact with the equivalent 4” Kamen Rider action figure.
 The human figure is only a small bonus, but is too generic-looking to be of any significance beyond simply having the plain-clothes version of a Kamen Rider.
 If it would have allowed the Contract Beast figure to be more versatile, I would gladly have sacrificed the second figure to get those extra Vent accessories!
 Why else would you have those Kamen Rider figures with all the extra unused holes if not to attach stuff to them!?
 The biggest disappointment for me, by far, in getting this set was that Magnugiga couldn’t separate parts of himself to attach to Torque!
 I was concerned less about posing since it doesn’t move about much in the series to begin with.
 While it’s good that you can recreate the Final Vent pose, not being able to recreate the Shoot Vent or Launch Vent really irked me to no end.
 With a little ingenuity, I’m sure it could have easily been pulled off for the same price!
 I mean- what in the hell is that head-weapon supposed to be anyways???
 If Bandai ever gets around to making a larger version of Kamen Rider Torque and Magnugiga someday in the future (most-unlikely since this is a villain character), I hope they read this review before they start designing it.
 Despite bashing the Drew figure, I thought the Advent Belt and pants were well-sculpted.
 (I’m not gonna say anything at all about how that soooo doesn’t look like Drew’s head.
+Gameplay in EFT revolves mainly around loot – the desire to get it and the fear of losing it.
+It’s up to you to decide what balance you want to strike.You want to be equipped enough to take EFT roubles , but not so much that dying leaves you shorthanded as you’ll lose everything you’re carrying when you die in Escape From Tarkov.
 Clearly casting for the character had not been completed when they started working on that head…) For a simplified version of the Contract Beast, I think a little more effort could have been put forward, and then I would have been full of praise.
 But, other than a lack of show-accurate features, I can’t really find anything outstandingly-wrong with the Magnugiga and Drew set.

 |Posted 19 July, 2009 - 02:24 by EVA_Unit_4A|